|

 About Ergonomics:

-Over half of all recordable injuries in 2009 were related to ergonomics
+A good percentage of all recordable injuries are related to ergonomics,

 resulting from doing a task involving excessive force or poor posture,